 2010s: The curriculum is extended and the Hochschule für Technik Zürich is incorporated into the ZHAW School of Engineering

-- 2015: The ZHAW School of Engineering introduces the “Practice-Integrated Bachelor programme” for school-leavers, which is a pilot project of the State Sec-retariat for Education, Research and Innovation SERI.
+- 2015: The ZHAW School of Engineering introduces the “Work-study Bachelor’s degree programme” for school-leavers, which is a pilot project of the State Sec-retariat for Education, Research and Innovation SERI.

 - 2013: With the “International Profile”, the ZHAW School of Engineering expands its programme portfolio and responds to the increasing interculturalism and inter-nationality in the engineering sector.